 What you can do

-Ask your doctor about your risk for complications with Rinvoq.
-Your doctor can help you determine if you have a higher risk for death with this drug.
+Ask your doctor about your risk of complications with Rinvoq.
+Your doctor can determine whether you have a higher risk of death with this drug.

 Allergic reaction

 As with most drugs, Rinvoq can cause an allergic reaction in some people.
-In clinical studies, allergic reactions were rare.
+In clinical trials, allergic reactions were rare.
 However, in some cases, allergic reactions were severe.

 Symptoms can be mild or serious and may include: